rdfostrich/article-jws2018-ostrich/content/related-work.md

 [R&WBase](cite:cites rwbase) is a CB versioning system that adds an additional versioning layer to existing quad-stores.
 It adds the functionality of tagging, branching and merging for datasets.
-The graph element is used to represent the additions and deletions of patches, which are respectively the even and uneven graph ids.
+The graph element is used to represent the additions and deletions of patches, which are respectively the even and uneven graph IDs.
 Queries are resolved by looking at the highest even graph number of triples.

-Graube et. al. introduce [R43ples](cite:cites r43ples) which stores changesets as separate named graphs, making it a CB system.
+Graube et. al. introduce [R43ples](cite:cites r43ples) which stores change sets as separate named graphs, making it a CB system.
 It supports the same versioning features as R&WBase and introduces new SPARQL keywords for these, such as REVISION, BRANCH and TAG.
-As reconstructing a version requires combining all changesets that came before, queries at a certain version are only usable for medium-sized datasets.
+As reconstructing a version requires combining all change sets that came before, queries at a certain version are only usable for medium-sized datasets.

 #### Timestamp-based approaches